Deep Multi-agent Reinforcement Learning for Highway On-Ramp Merging in Mixed Traffic: NUMERICAL EXPERIMENTS

 \subsection{Curriculum Learning}

 In this subsection, we adopt curriculum learning \cite{kaushik2018overtaking} to speed up the learning and improve the performance for the {\it Hard} mode.
-Instead of learning the {\it Hard} mode directly, we build upon the trained model from the easier modes (i.e., {\it easy} and {\it medium}) and train the models to achieve higher efficiency.
-Curriculum learning is especially advantageous for safety-critical tasks (e.g. autonomous driving) as starting from a decent model can greatly reduce the number of ``blind'' explorations that can be risky.
+Specifically, instead of learning the {\it Hard} mode directly, we build upon the trained model from the easier modes (i.e., {\it easy} and {\it medium}) and train the models to achieve higher efficiency.
+Curriculum learning is especially preferable to safety-critical tasks (e.g., autonomous driving) as starting from a decent model can greatly reduce the number of ``blind'' explorations that can be risky.

-Fig.~\ref{fig:plot_curr} shows evaluation performance comparison between the baseline method (i.e., starting from scratch) and curriculum learning (baseline + curriculum learning) for the {\it Hard} traffic mode.
+Fig.~\ref{fig:plot_curr} shows training performance comparison between the baseline method (i.e., starting from scratch) and curriculum learning (baseline + curriculum learning) for the {\it Hard} traffic mode.
 It is obvious that learning based on the trained model from easier tasks greatly expedites the speed of convergence and improves the final model performance.
-The average speed during the training, as shown in Fig.~\ref{fig:plot_curr_speed}, indicates that the curriculum learning strategy also improves the average vehicle speed up to $22~m/s$ compared to baseline method at $18~m/s$, thus achieving high throughput.
+The average speed during the training, as shown in Fig.~\ref{fig:plot_curr_speed}, indicates that the curriculum learning strategy also improves the average vehicle speed up to $22~m/s$ compared to baseline method at $18~m/s$, thus achieving high traffic efficiency.
 Therefore, we apply the curriculum learning in the following experiments for {\it Hard} traffic modes.